Myths about hardship

 Parents aren’t working

 There is often speculation that parents of children living in hardship aren’t in paid employment.
-However the 2016 Child Poverty Monitor shows that of the 295,000 children living in hardship, 45% of them have a household income from adults in paid employment.
+However, the 2019 New Zealand Work Research Institute, AUT research found that 50,000 of them have a household income from adults in paid employment.